Crabs

 aka Green Crab, Green Shore Crab

 This is our most common rock pool crab.
-Generally have a shell of about 2 to 10 cm wide.
-Comes in all sorts of colours - often greenish - but can be patterned and may be bleached in the sun.
-It is identifiable by its almost heart-shaped carapace.
+They generally have a carapace about 2 to 10 cm wide and come in all sorts of colours - often greenish - but can be patterned and may be bleached in the sun.
+IThe shore crab is identifiable by its almost heart-shaped carapace.

 TO THE RESCUE!